This is the tab you will be using during recording.

 - Contact Constraint Tolerance: Axis Studio will use a pattern recognition algorithm to determine the contact between the feet and ground.
 The value affects the speed of this status change.
 Smaller values will plant the feet firmly on the ground and larger values will allow the feet to slide easily while contacting the ground.

 - Joint Constraint Tolerance: there are gaps between different body segments, and joint constraint tolerance can modify the tolerance of the gaps.
 The smaller the value is, smaller the gaps will be.
+This value will also tell Axis Studio how closely it should follow the selected body dimensions.

 - Contact Sensitivity: the step constraint value determines the threshold a foot contact is activated.
 A higher value increases sensitivity of the foot contact algorithm.
 A low value reduces the sensitivity of a foot contact.